 5 Ways Azure is Supporting SMB Success in 2020

 For companies leveraging the Azure cloud, it can be easy to forget what life was like before optimized mobile content access, continuous application performance, and freedom from private data centers.
 Smarter data storage and a dynamic user experience is the norm - they know this, and their customers benefit from the strategic cloud solutions working behind the scene.
 But Azure itself is evolving, in ways that aren't always readily apparent.
-Azure now accounts for much of Microsoft's largest business segment, and is fundamentally changing its users' experience.
+Azure now accounts for much of Microsoft's largest business segment and is fundamentally changing its users' experience.
 By prioritizing customization, and refining tools for greater business insight, Azure is changing the landscape for SMBs looking to grow in 2020.
-Here are five exciting ways this cloud leader is doing so:

 1. Integrated Security Solutions